Sizzling in the sun (we hope)!

 Get rid of diseased and dead foliage around your vegetable crops to stop pests and diseases spreading.

 Cut back the foliage and stems of herbaceous plants that have already died back (e.g. bleeding heart).

 Take cuttings of tender perennials such as Pelargonium and Osteospermum, as soon as possible.
 A greenhouse, cool conservatory or a light windowsill are ideal to bring them on until they are established.

 Feed containers, and tired border perennials, with a liquid tomato food each week to encourage them to bloom into early autumn.

 Prune climbing and rambling roses that do not repeat flower or produce attractive hips, once the flowers have finished.

 Collect and store seed of hardy annuals and perennials for sowing later in the autumn.
 Good plants to try include Calendula, Nigella, Cerinthe, Papaver, Aquilegia and hardy Geranium.

-Thoroughly soak drought-stressed plants and shrubs, especially newly planted ones.
+If you do no other August gardening jobs, thoroughly soak drought-stressed plants and shrubs, especially newly planted ones.
 Use grey, recycled or stored rainwater wherever possible.